ExplorerOS/ExplorerOS/README.md

 License
 -------

-Licensed under the Apache License, Version 2.0.
+Please consult the LICENSE file for details.
 All rights which are not explicitly granted by the Apache License Version 2.0 are reserved by the Original Author.